1953 Quarter Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 The 1953 quarter encompasses six distinct categories, each with dramatically different value propositions for collectors and investors.

 Business strike coins from Philadelphia, Denver, and San Francisco represent the circulating coinage, with values primarily driven by silver content and condition.
-However, the proof issues tell a completely different story, where surface quality and cameo contrast create exponential value differences.
+The proof issues tell a completely different story, where surface quality and cameo contrast create exponential value differences.

 1953 No Mint Mark Quarter Value

-The 1953 No Mint Mark Quarter holds a unique position in Washington quarter collecting as the Philadelphia Mint’s contribution to the final year of 90% silver quarters before the 1965 composition change.
+The 1953 No Mint Mark Quarter is the Philadelphia Mint’s contribution to the final year of 90% silver Washington quarters before the Coinage Act of 1965 ended silver coinage permanently.

 1953 No Mint Mark Quarter Price/Grade Chart